AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: AIM: An Adaptive and Iterative Mechanism for Synthetic Data

 In Line \ref{line:quality} of \aim, we make two modifications to the quality score function for marginal query selection to better reflect the utility we expect from measuring the selected marginal.
 In particular, our new quality score function is

 which differs from \mwempgm's quality score function $q_r(D) =\norm{M_r(D) - M_r(p_{t-1})} - n_r$ in two ways.

 First, the expression inside parentheses can be interpreted as the \emph{expected improvement} in $L_1$ error we can expect by measuring that marginal.
-It consists of two terms: the $L_1$ error under the current model minus the expected $L_1$ error if it is measured at the current noise level (\cref{thm:halfnorm} in \cref{sec:proofs}).
+It consists of two terms: the $L_1$ error under the current model minus the expected $L_1$ error if it is measured at the current noise level (\cref{thm:halfnorm} in the full paper \cite{mckenna2022aim}).
 Compared to the quality score function in \mwempgm, this quality score function penalizes larger marginals to a much more significant degree, since $\sigma_t \gg 1$ in most cases.
 Moreover, this modification makes the selection criteria ``budget-adaptive'', since it recognizes that we can afford to measure larger marginals when $\sigma_t$ is smaller, and we should prefer smaller marginals when $\sigma_t$ is larger.

 Second, we give different marginal queries different weights to capture how relevant they are to the workload.
 In particular, we weight the quality score function for a marginal query $r$ using the formula $ w_r = \sum_{s \in W} c_s \mid r \cap s \mid $, as this captures the degree to which the marginal queries in the workload overlap with $r$.
 In general, this weighting scheme places more weight on marginals involving more attributes.
 Note that now the sensitivity of $q_r$ is $w_r$ rather than $1$.
-When applying the exponential mechanism to select a candidate, we must either use $\Delta_t = \max_{r \in C_t} w_r$, or invoke the generalized exponential mechanism instead, as it can handle quality score functions with varying sensitivity \cite{raskhodnikova2016lipschitz}.
+Thus, to apply the exponential mechanism to select a candidate, we use $\Delta_t = \max_{r \in C_t} w_r$.
+A nice property of using $w_r$ as a multiplicative weight is a certain invariance to how the workload is represented: in particular, the behavior of \aim is identical in the two cases where (1) two copies of a marginal query are included in the workload, (2) the marginal query appears once with a weight of two.
+This is not true of \mwempgm, which generally has different behavior based on how the workload is represented.

 This quality score function exhibits an interesting trade-off: the penalty term $\sqrt{2/\pi} \sigma_t n_r$ discourages marginals with more cells, while the weight $w_r$ favors marginals with more attributes.
 However, if the inner expression is negative, then the larger weight will make it more negative, and much less likely to be selected.